brokenricefilms/chat-bubbles-for-youtube/README.md

 I don't know the really reason is, maybe about privacy stuff

+work best on chromium base btw, you can download the min browser for minimal ui

 ## TO-DO

 - [x] feat: add keyboard sound option (cuz not all users have great sound keyboard and mic)